 Another visit in the future

-If you would like to plan another visit to the Botanic Garden, perhaps during a different season, please contact firstname.lastname@example.org for details.
+If you would like to plan another visit to the Botanic Garden or the Arboretum, perhaps during a different season, please contact email@example.com for details.

-If you have any queries about your visit that have not been addressed here, please contact Kate Castleden and Emma Williams at email@example.com or telephone 01865 286 694.
+If you have any queries about your visit that have not been addressed here, please contact Nienke Abbing on firstname.lastname@example.org or telephone 01865 286 694.